 When Yu Suzuki developed Shenmue, the development included parts of Shenmue II and future titles in the series.
 The original plan was for eleven chapters, each to be released as separate games for the Dreamcast.

 Shenmue was the most expensive game ever made at the time, at 47 million dollars.
 When the game didn't sell enough to pay for its development and marketing budget, it became clear that Sega could not afford to make eleven Shenmue games.
 Thus, while the first Shenmue contained only one chapter, Shenmue II contained three.

 The European Dreamcast version of Shenmue II uses the original Japanese language voices with English subtitles.
 Both the North American and European Xbox versions use English language voices and do not contain the Japanese language voice track.
 The Windows, Xbox One, and PlayStation 4 versions have options to use both the Japanese and English voice tracks.

 The Xbox version contains additional features, such as a snapshot ability, the ability to save anywhere, and additional visual effects such as added environmental shadows, motion blur, and bloom lighting.
 The PlayStation 4, Xbox One, and Windows versions are based on the Xbox version but have high definition visuals in a 16:9 aspect ratio, except in cutscenes which remain in a 4:3 aspect ratio.
 It also has less motion blur and bloom effects than the Xbox version.

 Shenmue II included some refinements from Shenmue and new features.
-Sega's own Yakuza series employ some of the gameplay from Shenmue.
+Sega's own Like a Dragon series employ some of the gameplay from Shenmue.
 The series also included some of the refinements on the gameplay and features from Shenmue II, such as the ability to hold down a button to follow a non-player character, and secret street fighting tournaments.